Tuesday, April 23, 2024

 They make their own sausages by hand.
 We love that, too!
 The culinary team presents Moravian specialties and great wines from Moravia.
 Chefs Vojtěch Petržela and Jiří Hrachový invent mouth-watering recipes on a seasonal basis, so there is always something new.

 We were fortunate to have Vojtěch as our knowledgeable waiter because he explained everything with details.
 The food runner was a chirpy young Czech who started his job during the prior week.
-He tried to answer our questions, and his English fluency was nearly perfect.
+He tried to answer our questions, and his English fluency was very good.
 Usually, he conferred with Vojtěch.
 The more we wanted to learn, the prouder they got.
 The food is astounding!
 We highly recommend Výčep, and we understand why the Michelin Guide does, too.
 It has a promising future in Prague, and we foresee it being a “star-studded” one!

 For cocktails, we sipped Vodka Neperliva (Still Vodka) and Zakaznik Vecer (Evening Customer).
 The kitchen prepared an amuse bouche: slices of melt-in-your-mouth lard (aged for one year) that came from a prized Prestice Pig.
 It was edged with the powder of fermented veggies.
 Elation!